Prophylactic interventions on children: balancing human rights with public health

 13. Schrag D, Kuntz KM, Garber JE, et al. Decision analysis effects of prophylactic mastectomy and oophrectomy on life expectancy among women with BRCA1 or BRCA2 mutations.
 New England Journal of Medicine 1997;336:1464-71.

 14. American Academy of Pediatrics Committee on Infectious Diseases.
-Immunization of adolescents: recommendations of the Advisory Committee on Immunization Practices, the American Academy of Pediatrics, the American Academy of Family Physicians, and the American Medical Association.
+External link Immunization of adolescents: recommendations of the Advisory Committee on Immunization Practices, the American Academy of Pediatrics, the American Academy of Family Physicians, and the American Medical Association.
 Pediatrics 1997;99:479-88.

 15. Van Damme P. Hepatitis B: vaccination programmes in Europe-an update.
 Vaccine 2001;19:2375-9.